High School (9–12)

 Korean I introduces students to the Korean language and culture, providing a strong foundation in listening, speaking, reading, and writing.
 Students will learn Hangul, the Korean writing system, along with essential vocabulary, grammar, and pronunciation.
 The course emphasizes basic communication skills, enabling students to engage in simple conversations about everyday topics.
 Through cultural exploration, including…

-This course is designed to prepare students for the CompTIA Network+ certification exam by equipping them with the foundational skills and knowledge required for a career in IT networking.
+This AP Career Kickstart course is designed to prepare students for the CompTIA Network+ certification exam by equipping them with the foundational skills and knowledge required for a career in IT networking.
 Students will learn how to establish and troubleshoot network connectivity, deploy wired and wireless devices, and understand essential network services.
-The course covers critical concepts such…
+The course covers…

 • American Sign Language IV